Reut-Levenberg/Physiotherapy_project/README.md

 The project includes weight sensors connected to a microcontroller with an embedded system and a control and management system as a web application.
+The wb application built with the MERN stack (MongoDB, Express, React and NodeJS).
+Designed with CSS and Bootstrap.
 The communication between the two systems is carried out by a message broker in the MQTT protocol.

 The embedded system sends the measurements from the weight sensors to the control and management system in real time.